 3.2 Process for addressing requests for accommodation.
 Informal accommodation requests shall be made by the employee either in-person or in-writing to the Office of Human Resources/Payroll.

 Formal accommodation requests shall be made in writing using the Employee Reasonable Accommodation form.
 The completed form shall be submitted to the Office of Human Resources/Payroll.
-In addition, the employee shall provide to the Office of Human Resources/Payroll relevant, written documentation of a disability from an appropriately certified or licensed health care or rehabilitation professional in a relevant field of the disability and explain the need for reasonable accommodation using the Employee Request for Accommodation Documentation form.
+In addition, the employee shall provide to the Office of Human Resources/Payroll relevant, written documentation of a disability from an appropriately certified or licensed health care or rehabilitation professional in a relevant field of the disability and explain the need for reasonable accommodation using the Documentation to Support a Request for Reasonable Accommodation on the Basis of Disability form.
 To ensure a written timely response from Human Resources, it is recommended that the employee submit the documentation (form) within ten working days of the employee’s written accommodation request.
 Both forms are available on the NDSU forms page or by request from the Office of Human Resources/Payroll.

 3.3 Documentation of disability and need for accommodation.